abdibrokhim/Cerbos-Fine-Grained-Access-Control-in-Days-NOT-Months/README.md

 # Cerbos: Fine-Grained Access Control in Days NOT Months

-Recently I came across a new open-source project called Cerbos: Authorization-as-a-Service.
+Recently I came across a new open-source project called `Cerbos: Authorization-as-a-Service`.
 It worth to discuss it here.

-## What is Cerbos?
+## So...
+What is Cerbos?

-*In a brief:*
+*In a very brief:*

 [Cerbos](https://www.cerbos.dev/) is an authorization solution, which helps developers easily implement and manage fine-grained access control.
 As of November 2024, Cerbos is still in the early stages of development, but it already looks promising.

 They offer two main products such as [Cerbos Hub](https://www.cerbos.dev/product-cerbos-hub) and [Cerbos Policy Decision Point (PDP)](https://www.cerbos.dev/product-cerbos-pdp).
-It's kinda one solution for different teams like [developers](https://www.cerbos.dev/for-developers), [architects](https://www.cerbos.dev/for-architects), [security engineers](https://www.cerbos.dev/for-security-teams), and [product teams](https://www.cerbos.dev/for-product-teams) to implement authorization in their applications.
+It's kinda one solution for different teams like [Developers](https://www.cerbos.dev/for-developers), [Architects](https://www.cerbos.dev/for-architects), [Security Engineers](https://www.cerbos.dev/for-security-teams), and [Product Teams](https://www.cerbos.dev/for-product-teams) to implement authorization in their applications.

 Let's dive into the details.
 And see how different teams can benefit from Cerbos.